joannalcy/personal-website/README.md

-# LitElement TypeScript starter
+# A personal website made from LitElement TypeScript starter

-This project includes a sample component using LitElement with TypeScript.
+This [website](https://joannalcy.github.io/personal-website) is made from the [LitElement TypeScript starter](https://github.com/PolymerLabs/lit-element-starter-ts) kit available on GitHub.

 ## Setup